Alison Comyn: Journalism career

 Comyn previously worked on programmes with RTÉ, BBC, Sky News and Channel 4.
 Prior to working at UTV Ireland, she was a reporter with Independent Newspapers, covering regional, political, crime and current affairs issues, including her column "Comyn Sense".
 She was also a reporter and news anchor with Newsline on BBC NI and Sky News Ireland.

-She also presented BBC1's national Holiday programme from 1997-2000, where she worked alongside Jill Dando, Carol Smillie and Craig Doyle.
+She also presented BBC One's national Holiday programme from 1997 to 2000, where she worked alongside Jill Dando, Carol Smillie and Craig Doyle.

 In April 2017, she presented RTE's Liveline programme on RTÉ Radio 1 for two weeks.

+Political career

+On 26 August 2024, Comyn was added as a Fianna Fáil candidate for the Louth constituency for the 2024 general election alongside senator Erin McGreehan, but Comyn was not elected.
+Comyn was appointed to Seanad Éireann on 7 February 2025 by Taoiseach Micheál Martin.

 Personal life

-Comyn is married to Malachy Murphy and they live in Drogheda with their two children, Holly and Luke.
+Comyn was married to Malachy Murphy from 2001 to 2018, and they have two children.